Content:

 Disputable Matters

-A person "weak in faith", is a person who has convictions about things
+A Christian "weak in faith" is one who has convictions over matters

 of misguided or non-salvation-related importance (see Rom 14).